Ashwagandha, also referred to as Withania somnifera, is a plant species that is perhaps best known for its use as herbal remedy in Ayuverdic medicine.

 These include:

-Let’s get right to it.
+Let’s get to the good stuff.

-Ashwagandha & Mental Health
+Ashwagandha & Stress

 My regular readers will know that I’ve written regularly on the topics of anxiety and depression both from the nutrition and supplemental perspective and given the lasting effects of COVID-19, the topic of mental health is as salient today as it has ever been before.